Sparronator9999/YAMDCC/Docs/MSI EC Research.md

 ## `0xD4`

-Appears to change some fan control setting, must be written to `0x4D` for fan control curve to be applied correctly (Default: `0x0D`)
+Appears to change some fan control setting, must be written to `0x4D` for manually set fan profiles to be applied correctly (Default: `0x0D`)

 ## `0xD7`